 - A $100 registration deposit is required to hold each family’s spot.
 This will be returned upon attendance at the Program.

 How to Register

 *Please note we are dedicated to supporting families and their recovery journey.
-Reach out to discuss any obstacles or barriers that may interfere with your family’s ability to attend the Children’s Healthy Coping Skills Retreat or provide the registration deposit.
+Reach out to discuss any obstacles or barriers that may interfere with your family’s ability to attend the Children’s Healthy Coping Skills Program or provide the registration deposit.

 Renascent family counsellors know firsthand what it’s like to be a family member of someone who experiences addiction.
 Their personal experience and clinical knowledge allow them to effectively move your recovery forward at your own pace.

 One-on-one counselling helps you identify your needs and work towards potential solutions, and develop effective coping strategies.